Alliance Ground Surveillance Force: Deployments

 In 2015, NISRF participated in exercise Trident Juncture 2015 from NATO AGS Capability Testbed (NACT) in The Hague, Netherlands.
 During Unified Vision 2016, NISRF took part in an interoperability trial with NATO AWACS E-3A for two weeks.

 Since 2022, NISRF drones have conducted numerous missions on eastern flank of the Alliance, mainly in the Black Sea region, following Russia's invasion of Ukraine.
 On 13 September 2023 a NISRF drone flew for the first time over Finland.
 The mission came as NATO continues to step up reconnaissance missions on the eastern flank.
 The mission also helped operators familiarize themselves with the new terrain.

+In 2026, two RQ-4D drones of NISRF were deployed to Finland in support of the Ramstein Flag 2026 exercise.
+The deployment took place as part of the ongoing Agile Combat Employment operations demonstrating the capability of NISRF to operate away from its main base at Sigonella.

 Components

 The AGS system comprises air, ground, mission operation and support elements.
 The air segment comprises five Global Hawk Block 40 and their control stations, while the ground segment includes an operational centre for analysis and data transmission (MOS - Mission Operations Support), two Transportable General Ground Stations (TGGS), and six Mobile General Ground Stations (MGGS).
 The MOS and TGGS of the ground segment are provided by the Italian company Leonardo S.p.A..
 The company also coordinates the industrial participation of Italy, Bulgaria and Romania.
 The Mobile General Ground Stations are provided by Airbus Defence and Space.